A new model for mixing by double-diffusive convection (semi-convection). II. The transport of heat and composition through layers: MEAN FLUXES THROUGH LAYERED CONVECTION

 We have applied this procedure to each of the simulations from \citetalias{Mirouh-etal12} in which layers formed spontaneously, as well as to many additional simulations that have since been performed.
-The parameters of each simulation, including those from \citetalias{Mirouh-etal12} that formed into layers, are listed in Table~\ref{tab:runs}.
+The parameters of each simulation, including those from \citetalias{Mirouh-etal12} that developed layers, are listed in Table~\ref{tab:runs}.

 We present below the results of these measurements and describe their dependence on the parameters $\Pr$, $\tau$, $\Roi$, and $H$.
-In principle these four parameters are sufficient to characterize any particular regime of layered convection.
-However, in our numerical simulations we also specify the size of the computational domain and the numerical resolution, and so we must check whether these additional parameters have any effect on the results.
-Appendix~\ref{sec:robust} describes some of the tests that we have performed to ensure that our measurements are robust.
 For reasons explained in the Appendix, only the flux measurements from simulations performed in domains of width $\geqslant100d$ are presented below.

-We also note that the spontaneous emergence of layers described in \citetalias{Mirouh-etal12} is not the only mechanism by which layers can develop in ODD convection.
+We note that the spontaneous emergence of layers described in \citetalias{Mirouh-etal12} is not the only mechanism by which layers can develop in ODD convection.
 Laboratory experiments and observations of Earth's oceans indicate that the formation of layers can be ``triggered'' by external influences \citep{TurnerStommel64,Kelley-etal03}.
 Layered convection might even be metastable under conditions for which the linear ODD instability is absent \citep{Veronis65,Spiegel72}.
 In this paper, however, we only consider the regime in which layers form spontaneously, $1 < \Roi < \RLi$, in order to guarantee the reproducibility of our results.